Where to Stay in Baguio

 Mixed

-Perched on Baguio's eastern rim, this area looks out over the Cordillera mountains and the former Benguet mining country below — one of the most dramatic vantage points in Luzon.
-The streets feel residential and highland.
-Pine trees are everywhere.
-The tourist draw of Mines View Park brings a lively souvenir market within walking distance.
+Perched on Baguio's eastern rim, this area looks out over the Cordillera mountains and the former Benguet mining country below, one of the most dramatic vantage points in Luzon.
+The streets feel residential and highland, pine trees are everywhere, and the tourist draw of Mines View Park brings a lively souvenir market within walking distance.
 It's a strong choice for travelers who want picture-postcard mountain scenery as their literal backdrop.

 Scenery-focused travelers Photography enthusiasts Travelers wanting a quieter highland feel